 “Show me your garden and I shall tell you what you are,” Alfred Austin, the English poet, once wrote.
 What would your garden say about you?

 Interest in gardening and landscaping has been making a comeback as Americans look for ways to reinvigorate their outdoor space.
-In fact, about $74 billion is spent each year by people looking for better landscaping.
 Are you interested in adding more color and better design to your yard?
-Here are five easy tips to keep in mind for better landscaping designs.
+Here are 12 easy tips to keep in mind for better landscaping designs.

 1. Don’t Do it Helter-Skelter